Lincoln Highway

 Frederick Steele

-The Fort, named after Civil War Brevet Major General Frederick Steele by Richard Dodge, was one of the three great forts established to protect the Union Pacific and its workers from marauding Indians.
-Steele had served in the Mexican War.
+General Steele had served in the Mexican War.
 During the Civil War, Steele fought without much distinction against CSA Gen. Edmund Kirby-Smith in Arkansas and Texas.
 Notwithstanding a personal appeal delivered by his brother, a Democratic congressman from New York, to President Lincoln, Steele was ultimately removed from Command.
 Lincoln did not even respond to the entreaty by Congressman Steele.
-Following the war Gen. Steele was reduced to his permanent rank of Colonel and died in San Mateo, California, in 1868.
+Following the war Gen. Steele was reduced to his permanent rank of Colonel and in 1868 died in San Mateo, California.

 Officers' Quarters, Ft.
 Fred Steele, approx. 1870, stereograph by C. R. Savage